One of the things I think is so important in our lives is to have hobbies we truly enjoy doing.

 It’s dark enough you can trace your lines though when you’re coloring it in.
 You’ll have to play around with the opacity to see where you need it to be if you’re creating your own template.

-Click here to print that same template so YOU can color one too!
+Click here to print that same PDF template worksheet so YOU can color one too!

 Step 3: Color.
 You can’t really see the lines in this picture, but I could barely see them and then I just started coloring.
 You can use whatever colors you like.
 I like a lot of vibrant, bright colors, so that’s what I went with.
 You can do all black color if you want or any variety.